iceteagroup/wisej-selenium/README.md

 Sample status on January 2018 as follows:
 - Chrome - main development target.
 Runs flawlessly every time.
-- Firefox - workarounds for ComboBox handling and one standing issue.
+- Firefox - one standing issue concerning TreeView nodes.
-- Edge - unstable: lots of workarounds and one intermittent issue with one specific TextBox.
+- Edge - unstable: lots of workarounds and one intermittent issue with a specific TextBox.

 ## Locating Widget Elements